 A Parkinson's diagnosis will undoubtedly raise many questions.
 Some people may feel a sense of relief that they finally have a reason for the symptoms they have been experiencing, and others may experience a sense of disbelief or shock.

 What is Parkinson's and what makes you think I have it?

-Every case of Parkinson’s is different and not everyone experiences the same symptoms.
+Every case of Parkinson’s is different and not everyone will experience the same symptoms.
 For example, not all people develop tremor and for some, rigidity is the major symptom.
 With modern medication, symptoms can be well controlled.

-Other difficulties that are not related to movement can also occur, such as pain, sleep disturbance and depression.
-These are known as ‘non-motor symptoms’.
+Difficulties that are not related to movement can also occur, such as pain, sleep disturbance and depression.
+These are known as non-motor symptoms.